 Amidst the collage of people there dwells a divine circuit of thousands of pilgrim who devote their entire life on a journey to wash their sins and seek for shower of blessings from their deity they worship.
 The sacred land of India bids them to head for long and pristine treks in India dotted with pilgrimage sites belonging to varied religions.
 Spiritual treks in India has become quite popular over the years that cover almost the entire range of the Himalaya from Amarnath Yatra in Kashmir to Galden Namgey Lhatse (Tawang Monastery) in Arunachal Pradesh, a Buddhist pilgrimage site.
 Another most spectacular and divine trek in the Indian Himalayan region in the land of Gods and Goddesses is the Hemkund Sahib Trek, which is a Sikh pilgrimage site.
-So let’s run down the top 10 spiritual treks in India that leaves an impact upon travellers and pilgrims.
+So let’s run down the top 10 spiritual treks in India that leaves an impact upon travelers and pilgrims.

 Even if you are not a spiritual guy, the source of the Ganges trek is surely going to make your journey a sublime one.
 One of the fabled treks in India, it dilates the hues of the Greater Himalaya beyond the civilization into a remote massif that takes you to the world of spirituality, immense natural beauty and wilderness.
 The sources of the Ganges Trek stretch from a lofty height of 3048 meters, Gangotri, to a mighty elevation of 4570 meters, Nandanvan.
 It takes one approximately 10 days to cover the trekking route from Gangotri that can be reached from Uttarkashi.

 The pious town of Gangotri is popular for its shrine that is dedicated to Goddess Ganga.
 Being one of the Hindu pilgrimage sites among the Chota Char Dham Yatra, Gangotri receive thousands of pilgrim as well as tourist during the peak summer season.
 The sources of the Ganges trek head from Gangotri to Bhojwassa en route the thick deodar wood, Birch and thereafter stepping into the wide barren and denuded valley.
 It then turns on to a haven like pine forest at Chirvasa.
 From Bhojwassa, set at an altitude of 3350 meters, one can enchant the sunset.
-From Bhojwassa, the following morning, the trail ascends through a colourful meadow dotted with wild flowers to Gaumukh that nestles at an altitude of 3850 meters under the shadow of Mt.
+From Bhojwassa, the following morning, the trail ascends through a colorful meadow dotted with wild flowers to Gaumukh that nestles at an altitude of 3850 meters under the shadow of Mt.
 Shivling and secluded by the peaks Bhagirathi I, II and III.
 It gives an ample opportunity to explore the natural ambiance and offers countless clicks to frame in the photographers’ lens.

 From Gaumukh the trek heads up to Tapovan that clings to a mantrap nature at a lofty height of 4350 meters.
 The journey cuts and runs the Gangotri glacier, vast meadows strewn with wild flowers and bubbling springs.
 Offering a sacred journey further to the rugged terrain, this spiritual trek in India, the sources of Ganges trek also hews out the trail to Kirti Bamak Glacier, at the base of Kedarnath, Kedar Dome, and Meru Glacier, which lies at the base of Mt.
 Meru, from Tapovan.
 The trail from Tapovan cuts through the Chaturangi and the Gangotri glaciers to Nandanvan and allows one to acquaint the wilderness where one can spot Bharal (blue sheep).
 From Nandanvan further the trail heads up to the picturesque environment of the Vasuki Tal that nestles at an altitude of 4800 meters.